SurabhiMishra/Intelloquiz--Quiz-game/README.md

 <h2><b>ABOUT THE PROJECT</b></h3>

-This is a quiz made using Python programming language and mysql connector(for Highscore tables and Personal improvement table)
+This is a quiz made using Python programming language and MySQL connector(for Highscore tables and Personal improvement table)
 It consists of 3 levels.

 <h2 align="center">Level 1